U & I has released two products at Macworld San Francisco this week: Vtrack and ArtMatic.

 “This new tool frees creative artists from the constraints and restrictions of traditional video and graphics tools while featuring a streamlined user-interface that allows artists to focus on their art rather than on learning new tools,” said Spiegel.
 “The VTrack CD includes a library of over 3,000 ArtMatic presets that can be used in VTrack projects to provide decorative elements, special effects and an unbelievable array of transition effects and color processes.”

 Each of VTrack’s eight tracks can have its own transfer mode; the app also provides a built-in library of video effects.
 ArtMatic Pro “systems” can be imported into VTrack and used to process VTrack’s tracks.
 It can be used either as a standalone video editor/sequencer for creating and rendering high-resolution QuickTime output or alongside traditional NLEs.
 The cost is US$249 for electronic delivery and $299 for CD-ROM.
 Vtrack is $499 when bundled with ArtMatic.

-ArtMatic, the latest version (ArtMatic Pro 2.56) is a programmable graphics synthesizer capable of synthesizing graphics and animation, as well as processing external still images and QuickTime movies.
+Speaking of ArtMatic, the latest version (ArtMatic Pro 2.56) is a programmable graphics synthesizer capable of synthesizing graphics and animation, as well as processing external still images and QuickTime movies.
 It packs a library of over 300 graphics generators and filters that can be patched together in complex structures to create a variety of images and effects.

 The ArtMatic Pro CD includes a library of over 3,000 presets.
 Behind the scenes, ArtMatic Pro uses systems of complex equations, but its user interface is simple and makes it possible for anyone to create “stunning” movies and images, Spiegel said.
 Simply choose a tree structure, roll the dice then zoom and pan the camera to explore the image space you have created.